 Once again however I had to special-case some districts with an administrative boundaries tag selector.
 OpenStreetMaps does not seem to have up-to-date GSS codes tags for East Staffordshire, Lichfield, Stafford, Staffordshire Moorlands, Tamworth, North Warwickshire, Nuneaton and Bedworth, Rugby, and Warwick.

-Link to script used to produce the map at the top of the blog.
+Link to script used to produce the map below:

 Future Work